PetriAsi/SarakeSignPS/README.md

 ### Create connection to Sarake Sign

-To setup site with only wilma fuctionality use
 ```powershell
 # Create credential for connection
 # Format site url wirh api suffix like "https://sign.somedomain.net/api"